 Pugmire was born as a short story, "Winter of Man," which was published in Sojourn, Volume 2.

 Since then, Pugmire has moved to a variety of other media, but it hasn't lost its fiction roots.
 Pugsteady is in the process of working on a fiction anthology, edited by the amazing James Lowder (Wikipedia).

 In partnership with Earplay, Pugmire will become an interactive audio drama.
 It will be a full cast story that you can play with your voice.
 Voice recognition means that you can listen to events, and then tell your device what happens next!

-Pugmire will be available on iOS and Amazon Echo in early 2017.
+Pugmire will be available on iOS and Amazon Echo in late 2017.

 If you want awesome pictures of dogs on your body or on your walls, there's a lot of Pugmire merchandise available!